 Our first Youth Empowerment Program participants worked on capstone projects this summer.
 From butterfly booths to videography, their projects were impressive and impactful.

-In 2019, we debuted our Youth Empowerment Program, an 8-week summer program aiming to bridge the gap between passion and accessible experience for metro youth who care about our environment.
+In 2019, we debuted our Youth Empowerment Program (now the Environmental Stewardship Institute), an 8-week summer program aiming to bridge the gap between passion and accessible experience for metro youth who care about our environment.

 Together with our education program staff, 11 high school students explored environmental issues, increased job skills, met professionals in the environmental field and completed their own independent projects.
 These independent projects encouraged our students to deepen their understanding of an environmental issue in their community, as well as build research skills and make an impact.

 On their final project presentation day, our office hosted monarch butterflies in mesh cages, jars of Mississippi and Minnesota river water, and even a baby painted turtle nestled in a yogurt container.
 We were a little blown away and wanted to share a glimpse into their excellent work.
 Here's a sampling.

 Nora combined her interest in environmental education with her vast collection of monarch eggs, caterpillars, chrysalises and butterflies.
 She brought her booth to local parks and talked to children at the Shriner's Hospital.
 With a handmade clay model of a monarch's life cycle and an online survey for booth visitors to give her feedback, Nora set up a sophisticated educational tool that we hope to see at more parks next summer!